Managing Your Professional Learning and Development

 Professional development activities and practices contribute to a teacher’s professional competence and enhance the quality of teaching and learning.

 • Job-embedded opportunities, eg. professional learning communities or staff and/or team opportunities for collaborative learning.
 The focus of these opportunities is part of an inquiry cycle of self-improvement grounded in student work samples and monitoring evidence of student progress in classrooms.
-Teachers determine an element of practices to improve, learn, action, and reflect, to grow their knowledge and skill with impact measured in student evidence or reflective journaling.
+Teachers determine an element of practice to improve, learn, action, and reflect, to grow their knowledge and skill with impact measured in student evidence or reflective journaling.

 • Contributing to education system initiatives, pilots, trials, and projects.